xiaobai1217/RepetitionCounting/README.md

 The dataset can be downloaded at this [link](https://drive.google.com/file/d/1eKYbN_fXetv6Dw_ks8eNeNkErGvrsDC6/view?usp=sharing)

 ## Contact
-If you have any problems with the code, feel free to send an email to me: y.zhang9@uva.nl
+If you have any problems with the code, feel free to send an email to me: y.zhang9@uva.nl or create an issue.